ginsengtime/quartz/content/hypothes.is/Whom to believe on Ukraine Biden, Putin, or Nikolai Gogol.md

 ## Highlights
-- Today, turning to art is perhaps the only way to sustain inner sanity in an insane world. — [Updated on 2022-03-16 08:29:52](https://hyp.is/0FkL0KS3EeyrpluO8xfwsg/www.aljazeera.com/opinions/2022/3/11/who-to-believe-on-ukraine-biden-putin-or-nicolai-gogol)  — Group: #Public
+- Today, turning to art is perhaps the only way to sustain inner sanity in an insane world. — [Updated on 2022-03-16 08:29:52](https://hyp.is/0FkL0KS3EeyrpluO8xfwsg/www.aljazeera.com/opinions/2022/3/11/who-to-believe-on-ukraine-biden-putin-or-nicolai-gogol)  —